This section describes how to customize LAMMPS by modifying and extending its source code.10.1 Atom styles

 Adding new compute styles (whose calculated values can then be accessed by variables) was discussed here on this page.

-The previous sections of this doc page describe how to add new features of various kinds to LAMMPS.
-Packages are simply collections of one or more new class files which are invoked as a new "style" within a LAMMPS input script.
+The previous sections of this doc page describe how to add new "style" files of various kinds to LAMMPS.
+Packages are simply collections of one or more new class files which are invoked as a new style within a LAMMPS input script.
 If designed correctly, these additions typically do not require changes to the main core of LAMMPS; they are simply add-on files.
 If you think your new feature requires non-trivial changes in core LAMMPS files, you'll need to communicate with the developers, since we may or may not want to make those changes.
 An example of a trivial change is making a parent-class method "virtual" when you derive a new child class from it.

 (Foo) Foo, Morefoo, and Maxfoo, J of Classic Potentials, 75, 345 (1997).